Easy and delicious homemade sugar cookies. Chill, roll-out and use cookie cutters to stamp out cookies, bake and decorate with frosting and sprinkles.

-But when I saw this photo of my oldest… I paused.
-Not only was she wearing her Great Gramma Jean’s ring… It was actually the first time I noticed that *gasp*… her hands look exactly like mine.
-I’m not going to lie to ya… I got a little teary… but mainly over that chipped nail polish.
-Jeesh!
+But when I saw this photo of my oldest, I paused.
+Not only was she wearing her Great Gramma Jean’s ring, but it was also the first time I noticed that her hands look exactly like mine.

 We will frost and decorate these with sprinkles and colored sugar… and leave a few out for Santa!
 I will sneak a couple to sit in bed while watching food network and leave a few crumbs for my husband to roll over on!

 Enjoy!
 And if you give this recipe a try, let me know by snapping a photo and tagging me on twitter or instagram!

 My cookbook Simply Scratch : 120 Wholesome Homemade Recipes Made Easy is now available!
 CLICK HERE for details and THANK YOU in advance!

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »